pmatheusvinhas/react-waitlist/docs/getting-started.md

-# Getting Started with React Waitlist
+# Getting Started

-React Waitlist is a customizable waitlist component for React that integrates with Resend audiences.
-It allows you to easily collect and manage waitlist signups for your product or service.
+This guide will help you get started with React Waitlist, a customizable waitlist component for React that integrates with Resend audiences.

 ## Installation